manuGil/online-core/docs/source/radiometric-ops.rst

    **Question.**
    Is the exported image different from the original ``tm24aug99.img``?

    Compare the properties of the two files, especially the histograms.
-Determine whether they only look alike, or if they are the same.
+Determine whether they only look-alike, or if they are the same.
 You can use the **Value tool** for the comparison by setting it up in such a way that the tool shows the values of the same band for both images, as shown below.

    .. image:: _static/img/value-tool-byband.png
       :align: center